Oct 29, 2012

 *A shorter version of this review was posted on The Film Experience during TIFF12.

-Noah Baumbach’s exquisite Frances Ha was the brightest light of TIFF12.
-His previous films had never done anything for me, but this is his most refined work, and the funniest by a country mile.
+Noah Baumbach’s exquisite Frances Ha was the brightest light of this year's Toronto International Film Festival.
+This is the filmmaker's funniest, most refined and personal work.
 Developed by himself and Greta Gerwig after the couple worked together on Greenberg, the film is about the 27-year-old Frances (Gerwig) who has yet to find her direction in her professional or personal life.
 She shares an apartment with her friend Sophie (Mickey Sumner) and works part time for a dance company, hoping to join on a permanent basis.

 The film opens with rapid-fire banter between the two friends and despite it being genuinely hilarious, it immediately worries the audience that it might be too self-conscious.
 But the tone changes after Sophie, during a particularly well-constructed sequence on the New York subway, informs Frances of her intention to leave their apartment and move in with a boyfriend.
 Confronted with the prospect of loneliness and the lack of financial means to pay for the rent on her own, Frances is launched into a series of misfired attempts at detaching herself from Sophie and refocusing her life.